 \section{Abstract}

-Autoregressive (AR) visual generators model images as sequences of discrete tokens and are trained with next token likelihood.
-This strict causality supervision optimizes each step only by its immediate next token, which diminishes global coherence and slows convergence.
-We ask whether \textbf{foresight}, training signals that originate from later tokens, can help AR visual generation.
-We conduct a series of controlled diagnostics along the injection level, foresight layout, and foresight source axes, unveiling a key insight: aligning foresight to AR models' internal representation on the 2D image grids improves causality modeling.
+Autoregressive (AR) visual generators model images as sequences of discrete tokens and are trained with a next-token likelihood objective.
+This strict causal supervision optimizes each step based only on the immediate next token, which can weaken global coherence and slow convergence.
+We investigate whether \textbf{foresight}, training signals that originate from later tokens, can improve autoregressive visual generation.
+We conduct a series of controlled diagnostics along the injection level, foresight layout, and foresight source axes, revealing a key insight: aligning foresight with AR models' internal representations on the 2D image grid improves causal modeling.
 We formulate this insight with \modelname{} (meaning ``future'' in Japanese), a general framework that injects future information into AR training with no architecture change and no extra inference overhead: \modelunidir{} uses explicit foresight from multiple future positions of unidirectional representations, whereas \modelbidir{} leverages implicit foresight from matched bidirectional representations.
 Extensive experiments show that \modelname{} significantly accelerates convergence and improves generation quality.
 For instance, \modelbidir{} speeds up LlamaGen-B's convergence by up to 10$\times$ and reduces the generation FID from 5.34 to 4.34 on the ImageNet class-condition image generation benchmark.
 Our study highlights that visual autoregressive models need foresight.
 Project Page: \url{https://y0uroy.github.io/Mirai}.